garik-code/bitcoin-rpc-api/README.md

 # bitcoin-rpc-api
-A A modern full-featured Bitcoin Core REST and RPC Express middleware to execute administrative tasks, [multiwallet](https://bitcoincore.org/en/2017/09/01/release-0.15.0/#multiwallet) operations and queries about network and the blockchain using URL structure exposed for easy interfacing with a bitcoind Bitcoin wallet..
+A modern full-featured Bitcoin Core REST and RPC Express middleware to execute administrative tasks, [multiwallet](https://bitcoincore.org/en/2017/09/01/release-0.15.0/#multiwallet) operations and queries about network and the blockchain using URL structure exposed for easy interfacing with a bitcoind Bitcoin wallet..

 ## Status
 To Be Updated